Browsing Category

 In addition to being attractive in their own right, the $2.50 quarter eagle and $5.00 half eagle Indian Head series are notable for being the only U.S. coins that were struck in incuse, with the design features sunk into the flat field of the coin.
 They were struck from 1908 until production ceased in 1929.

-$2.50 Indian Head (Quarter Eagle) Gold Coins For Sale on eBay
+$2.50 Indian Head (Quarter Eagle) Gold Coins for Sale on eBay

 When considering pre-1933 semi-numismatic U.S. gold coins for investment purposes, eye appeal is paramount.
 Anything that helps make a coin look better is desirable, including attractive toning, a full strike and a minimum of ugly contact marks.
 However, condition is perhaps the most important characteristic.